ente0v1/CrackMaster/README.md

 **Command Construction and Display (Lines 34-48)**

-  - Prints a message indicating where restore data for the current session will be saved.
   - Constructs the actual hashcat command to be executed based on the user's choices and script defaults.
 This command defines various parameters for the cracking process.
   - Displays the constructed hashcat command for the user to review the cracking configuration.